SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity said, "This is nice."

-"I made this specially for out date.
+"I made this specially for our date.
 Rainbow and Fluttershy helped design the icing and frosting," Pinkie said before she removed the lid on the covered dish, revealing a cake.

 The cake was square.
 The left side was white with Rarity's cutie mark designed on it.
 The right side was pink with Pinkie's cutie mark designed on it.
 Along the sides were a line of dots, yellow on Rarity's side, blue on Pinkie's.

-"That's so adorable, thank you darling," Rarity said with a smile.
+"That's so adorable, thank you, darling," Rarity said with a smile.

 "You're welcome, you ready to dig in?"